 Getting Crafty with LAPS permissions

-Some notes about a recent requirement to modify the access to LAPS attributes in one of our directories.
-We had a specific class of computer objects that we did not...
+Recent requirement to modify the access to LAPS attributes in one of our directories.
+We had a specific class of computer objects that we did not want all of our usual LAPS readers to be able to retrieve the local password for.

 Change Windows File or Folder ACL from shell